jimjonesbr/oai_fdw/README.md

     make install
 ```

-To build the image save it in a `Dockerfile` and  run the following command in the root directory - this will create an image called `oai_fdw_image`.:
+To build the image save it in a `Dockerfile` and run the following command in the root directory - this will create an image called `oai_fdw_image`:

 ```bash
  $ docker build -t oai_fdw_image .
 ```

-After successfully building the image you're ready to `run` or `create` the container ..
+After successfully building the image you're ready to `run` or `create` the container.

 ```bash
 $ docker run --name my_oai_container -e POSTGRES_HOST_AUTH_METHOD=trust oai_fdw_image